erezimm/CAST/README.md

-# Project Name
+# CAST

-**Project Name** is a Django-based Target and Observation Manager (TOM) system designed to facilitate the management and observation of astronomical targets.
+**CAST** is a Django-based Target and Observation Manager (TOM) system designed to facilitate the management and observation of astronomical targets.
 This system extends the capabilities of the [TOM Toolkit](https://github.com/TOMToolkit/tom_base) by integrating a custom `candidates` application and configuring specific settings for transient observations.

 ## Installation Guide